Ottawa Fire Services

-Ottawa Fire Services (OFS) provides fire protection, technical rescue services, hazardous materials response, and first responder emergency medical assistance to the city of Ottawa, Ontario.
+The Ottawa Fire Services (OFS; French: Service des incendies d’Ottawa) provides fire protection, technical rescue services, hazardous materials response, and first responder emergency medical assistance to the city of Ottawa, Ontario, Canada.

 Organization

 Like most North American fire departments, the Ottawa Fire Services is organized in a paramilitary fashion.
 The current Chief of the department is Paul Hutt.
 Serving under Hutt are three Deputy Chiefs, four Platoon Chiefs, five Division Chiefs, four Rural Sector Chiefs and twenty District Chiefs.
 At the station level, each urban station has a Captain for each of the four platoons.
 Each truck in the fleet is under the command of either a Captain or Lieutenant.
 For rural paid-on-call stations, each station has a station Captain and four Lieutenants.

 History

 The current Ottawa Fire Services came into existence in 2001 with the amalgamation of nine fire departments from Ottawa and the surrounding areas.
 The nine former departments include the Ottawa Fire Department, Gloucester Fire Department, Cumberland Fire Department, Kanata Fire Department, Nepean Fire Department, Osgoode Fire Department, Rideau Fire Department, Goulbourn Fire Department and West Carleton Fire Department.